 POSSUMS

 Australia is renowned for its diverse possum species, classified under the mammalian order Didelphimorphia..
 In Australia, about twenty-three possum species thrive, some infiltrating residential areas at night and producing growling sounds on rooftops.
 Despite their nuisance, Australian possums are protected, necessitating professional removal if they inhabit suburban rooftops.
+Beams pest management can come and assess your pesky possum problem And find the right solution give us a call for a free no obligation visit

 Phalangeridae